timeff/selenium-ide-js-converter/README.md

 ####How to use:
-- Go to node_modules/selenium-ide-js-converter
+- create folders to store html files and js output files
 - Put html files in 'html' folder
-- Modify jsTemplate.js to match your requirement
+- Modify 'node_modules/selenium-ide-js-converter/jsTemplate.js' to match your requirement

 ```
 I have attached some default template along with this package.